Cocodog2014/thor/Front and Backend Flow.md

 Here is the clean, correct front-end ↔ back-end flow for your trading platform as of today, including what you already have, what needs to be added, and what you're missing.

+### 2025-12-09 Front-End Updates (Home Command Experience)

+- The home dashboard now launches a three-scene Commander Welcome modal (rendered from `CommanderWelcomeModal.tsx`) the first time a session loads.
+Dismissal state is persisted with the `thor.home.welcome.dismissed` sessionStorage key so returning users skip the sequence unless storage is cleared.
+- Scene 1 (“Captain on deck” → “Workhorse Stable shield 100 percent”) displays for 6s with staged callouts; hover/fade timings are handled inside the modal component.
+- Scene 2 shows “Engine room to Captain.
+Controls are yours.” for 4s once the Scene 1 → Scene 2 rotation completes.
+The Engage button is available only during Scene 2 and is disabled while the finale sequence is running.
+- Tapping Engage transitions to Scene 3 (“Your war room is activated…”) with a 3s message overlay before the modal auto-dismisses and routing returns to `/app/home`.
+- All three scenes use portal rendering, layered image animations, and timed callouts governed by React state hooks; CSS lives beside the component and includes rotate-in/out keyframes plus distinctive theming per scene.

+### Production Runtime Stack (Thor Cloud Footprint)

+- **Thor Web (Vite/React build served by Nginx/engineX container)** – static assets are built via `thor-frontend`, baked into the `thor-web` image, and fronted by the engineX reverse proxy. engineX terminates TLS, serves the SPA, and proxies API requests to the backend container network.
+- **Thor Backend (Django + Gunicorn)** – packaged as `thor-backend` service.
+Gunicorn workers run the Django app, expose the REST API, WebSocket endpoints, and upload/download routes.
+Requests from engineX hit this service over the internal Docker network.
+- **Thor Workers** – dedicated Celery/async worker container that shares the backend codebase but executes background jobs (paper engine fills, market data ingestion, scheduled account snaps).
+Pulled from the same image but launched with the worker entrypoint so long-running jobs don’t block the web tier.
+- **Redis** – central message bus + cache.
+Used for:
+        - Celery broker between Thor Web/Gunicorn and Thor Workers
+        - LiveData pub/sub channels (quotes, fills, telemetry)
+        - Short-lived session/cache data for dashboards
+- **PostgreSQL** – authoritative datastore for users, accounts, orders, positions, telemetry snapshots.
+Runs in its own container with mounted volume (`docker/postgres/data`).
+All Django apps point to this instance via internal hostname `postgres`.
+- **Networking** – docker compose wires all containers (engineX, thor-web, thor-backend, thor-workers, redis, postgres) onto the `thor_app_net`.
+Only engineX exposes ports to the host, so everything else stays private behind the proxy.
+- **Deploy Flow** – `docker-compose up -d --build` rebuilds thor-frontend + thor-backend images, restarts engineX, migrates postgres, and resurrects workers so the full stack stays in sync.

 ✅ FULL SYSTEM FLOW — FRONT + BACK FOR TRADING

 Customer Opens an Account